liny-suts/FFPE/README.md

 # FFPE
-Scripts used to reproduce the figure in manuscript
+Scripts used to reproduce the main figures in the manuscript